Tensure/apprentice-workbook/readme.md

 $git remote add upstream https://github.com/Tensure/apprentice-workbook.git
 ```

-In the project directory, you can run:
+In the project directory, you can open VS Code built in terminal and run:

+to acquire all necessary dependencies
 ```
 $npm install
 ```

+to access all the challenges
 ```
 $npm run test
 ```

-to access all the challenges or individual challenge by using the command, for example
+or individual challenge by using the command, for example
 ```
 $npm run test:e7
 ```
+You can replace e to m or h depending on the level of difficulty you feel comfortable.

+To terminate the test mode via control C

-### Please don't hesitate to reach out to use if you encounter any difficulty
+### Please don't hesitate to reach out to us if you encounter any difficulty via #apprentice-central channel on tensure slack.
+We appreciate your time and effort and sincerely want you to succeed in your journey!!